When you have unexplained menopause bleeding, menopause spotting and postmenopause bleeding – these should be reported to your doctor.

 • We are often exposed to environmental pollutants that affect our health over time.
 Try to reduce or avoid exposure to pesticides, herbicides, industrial pollutants, car exhausts, plastics, preservatives, additives and petroleum-based household chemicals.
 Consider using natural cleaning products.

 • Increase your physical activity by exercising.
 To be physically active is crucial for women of all ages, because exercise helps you sleep better, improves your immune system, even enhances your sex life, increases your bone mineral density which helps prevent osteoporosis, helps you stay hormone balanced and reduces the risk of a heart attack and cancer.

-• Make sure you take a quality multi-vitamin/mineral formula with essential fatty acids and a calcium - magnesium formula that provide optimal absorption and bioavailability.
+multi-vitamin/mineral formula with essential fatty acids and a calcium – magnesium formula that provide optimal absorption and bio-availability.

 These vitamins can improve your energy levels, your quality of sleep, stronger nails and more lustrous hair, healthier heart and circulatory system and the reduction of certain allergies.